 Rob has 18 years of experience in local government.
 In 1993, while still in law school, Rob ran for the post of Trustee to Norwood Park Township, a post in which he remained for one four year term.
 During that term, Norwood Park Township had balanced budgets for four straight years and reduced its number of employees while still providing excellent services.
 Rob founded the Norwood Park Township Youth Council, which gave young adult students an opportunity to participate in local government.

 In 1999, Rob was asked by Mayor Earl Field to run for the position of Village Trustee in Norridge.
 Rob accepted and won easily, receiving more votes than any other candidate.
 During his tenure, Rob twice took part in overhauls of village policies and procedures, worked hard to balance budgets and used creative means to secure a solid financial footing for Norridge.

 When state representative Joe Lyons chose to retire in 2012, Rob decided to run for his seat and was elected after a competitive primary.
+Rob was subsequently sworn in as State Senator to replace John Mulroe after his retiring from the General Assembly.
 In 2017, Rob took over as the 38th Ward Democratic Committeeman.
 He looked to put the “democracy” back in the Democratic Party by building an organization where the membership has real power.

 Rob earned his Law Degree (J.D.) from The John Marshall Law School (1996), and his Bachelor of Arts degree in Economics from Boston College (1988).
 Rob attended Loyola Academy High School (1984) and graduated from John V. Leigh Grammar School in Norridge (1980).

-Rob lives in Portage Park with his wife Sharon and son Bobby.
+Rob lives in Portage Park with his wife Sharon and two young sons.